-► Water, plumbing and bathroom fittings Repair category 2 Notes The water supply is currently turned off/drained down.
-Defects can appear when services are reintroduced.
-Reinstatement should be undertaken by a suitably qualified contractor.
+F Water, plumbing and bathroom fittings Repair category 2 Notes The bathroom fittings are of an older design and replacement in the medium term should be anticipated.
 Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 2 Notes The central heating system is shut down and drained.
-Services should be reinstated by a registered contractor.
-The central heating boiler is of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
-Some radiators have been removed.
+Heating and hot water Repair category 2 Notes The electrical heating system is of an older design and replacement in the medium term should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an OFTEC oil registered engineer on an annual basis to ensure their safe and efficient
+Heating systems should be tested and serviced by a registered engineer on an annual basis to ensure their safe and efficient operation.